-17. Conduct relating to illegally plying or standing for hire a) in high footfall /high visible locations

-• The licensee shall ensure that the passenger(s) entering the vehicle is/are the correct person(s) for whom the vehicle has been pre-booked.
+- 17. Conduct relating to illegally plying or standing for hire - The licensee shall ensure that the passenger(s) entering the vehicle is/are the correct person(s) for whom the vehicle has been pre-booked.

 The licensee must take precautions against behaviour that may be deemed to be standing or plying for hire, by not plotting or waiting without a booking: